 Here it is!
 I finally got some time to sit down and get this recipe on the blog.

-First of all, you ever have those days where you are seriously craving something, but you don't want to break the macro bank, so to speak?
+First of all, have you ever had those days where you are seriously craving something, but you don't want to break the macro or calorie bank, so to speak?
 I sure do!
-I also am a firm believer in the fact that healthy food does NOT have to be boring, and it absolutely shouldn't be!
+I also am a firm believer in the fact that nutritious food does NOT have to be boring, and it absolutely shouldn't be!
 That's why I take traditional recipes and play around with different ingredients until I can find a way to enjoy the food with zero guilt on my shoulders (honestly though, I generally don't feel guilty about eating anything because I make the conscious choice to consume that food, so why feel guilty for it?
 That's a blog post for another day though... or maybe a little video?
 Hmm..).

 OK, back to why you're here: the recipe!
 This recipe was actually inspired by a lasagna dish I had at a little cafe here in Okinawa, Japan.
-It was brought to me in it's own single-serve cast iron skillet and, instead of the traditional ground meat sauce, it was made with shredded pork.
+It was brought to me in its own single-serve cast iron skillet and, instead of the traditional ground meat sauce, it was made with shredded pork.
 I can still remember how delicious that lasagna was, and it got the gears in my brain moving.
-How can I make something similar using chicken and a lot less calories?
+How can I make something similar using chicken and a lot fewer calories?
 So, I came up with this recipe and I decided to add the spinach because I literally just add vegetables to everything!

 Every Sunday, I spend a good amount of time in my kitchen meal-prepping.
 Between being a mom, wife, student, nutritionist, and balancing a social life while making sure I get to the gym, I am BUSY (in a good way though).
 To ensure that my family and I all get nutritious meals, meal prepping for the week has been an absolute lifesaver.

-I make this shredded chicken because it is a great add in for quick, healthy lunches, plus, it makes it so easy to add to recipes, like this one, and you don't have to spend a bunch of time cooking the chicken because it's already done!
+I make this shredded chicken because it is a great add-in for quick, healthy lunches, plus, it makes it so easy to add to recipes, like this one, and you don't have to spend a bunch of time cooking the chicken because it's already done!